MaxyZhu75/Maxleo-Online-Store/README.md

 This project is from UMass Amherst Computer Science department.
 It provides an in-depth examination of the principles of distributed systems and advanced concepts in operating systems.
-Specifically, there are 3 lab assignments in this repository, covering topics include client-server programming, producer-consumer problem, gRPC framework, microservices architecture, handwritten HTTP frameworks, REST APIs, virtualization, Docker, caching, distributed scheduling, cluster fault tolerance, AWS Cloud, automated testing, etc.
+Specifically, there are 3 totally lab assignments in this repository, covering topics include client-server programming, producer-consumer problem, gRPC framework, microservices architecture, handwritten HTTP frameworks, REST APIs, virtualization, Docker, caching, distributed scheduling, cluster fault tolerance, AWS Cloud, automated testing, etc.